kcp-dev/kcp/docs/content/concepts/components/sharding.md

 The core and tenancy APIs have their `APIExport` in the root logical cluster.
-A new shard will connect to that root logical cluster in order to extract the identies for these APIs.
+A new shard will connect to that root logical cluster in order to extract the identities for these APIs.
 It will cache these for later use in case of a network partition or unavailability of the root shard.
 After retrieving these identities the informers can be started.